armanulhaq/go-fusion/README.md

 # Go Fusion
 This is a React-based travel planner application that helps users generate customized trip itineraries based on their preferences.
-Utilizing the Google Places API and Anthropic's AI capabilities, the app allows users to input their travel details, such as destination, budget, number of travelers, and duration of stay.
+Utilizing the Google Places API and Anthropic's AI capabilities, the app allows users to input their travel details, such as destination, budget and number of travelers.
 The application generates a detailed travel plan in JSON format, which includes hotel recommendations and a structured itinerary for each day.

 ## Features
 - User-Friendly Interface: Simple input for travel preferences.